-These services operate every 20-30 minutes (Tier 3) or 40-60 minutes (Tier 4), providing coverage for communities and on corridors with generally lower ridership levels.
-There were a few high performers in above average weekday ridership recovery.
-Strongest in this group was Line 235/236 serving Balboa BI in the San Fernando Valley (118.6% recovery weekdays, the highest of all bus line/line groups, 112.7% Saturday, 116.2% Sunday) which appears to have responded well to the 30-minute combined service now offered compared to the previous 40-60 minute service weekdays, though weekend recovery was also strong with just 60-minute service.
+These services operate every 20-30 minutes (Tier 3) or 40-60 minutes (Tier 4), providing coverage for communities and on corridors with generally lower ridership levels:

+- Lines 242/243 (Tampa/Winnetka) in the northwest San Fernando Valley had the highest Tier 3/4 recovery rate of 121.2% weekdays, 171.5% Saturdays (Sunday service was newly added).
+These were above the recovery rates for Q3.
+These lines now operate every 40 minutes all day weekday and weekend (previously every 48-60 minutes weekday and 60-minute Saturday).
+This result is even more interesting when considering that the north end of these lines above Devonshire St to Porter Ranch was replaced by Metro Micro service. - Line 235/236: serving Balboa Bl in the San Fernando Valley (120.6% recovery weekdays, 128.4% Saturday, 131.9% Sunday) appears to have responded well to the 30-minute combined service now offered compared to the previous 40-60 minute service weekdays, though weekend recovery was also strong with just 60-minute service.
+The recovery rates were above Q3 rates, especially weekends.
 Line 236 also now offers a more direct connection to Sylmar, and Line 235 service was retained weekdays in Granada Hills which is also contributing to the recovery.
-Other examples include: